-- Importing entities (via spreadsheet) does not inform detection of duplicates and will merges these entities automatically.
+Importing entities (via spreadsheet) does not inform detection of duplicates and will merge these entities automatically.

 What happens when the duplicate entity is merged?

-Let the incoming duplicate entity be DUP and the recipient registered entity be REG.
+Let the incoming duplicate entity be DUP and the existing registered entity be REG.
 The following corrective changes are made:

-- Any sequence part references (on any entity) that use DUP are redirected to use REG
+Any sequence part links (on any entity) that use DUP are redirected to use REG

 However, some usages of DUP are not changed:

 DUP’s metadata fields are not merged into REG - their values remain preserved on DUP

 Notebook entry inline @-mentions of DUP are not redirected to REG

 Notebook table references (entity chips) to DUP are not redirected to REG

 Containers containing DUP do not switch to containing REG